-The Company's policy is executed in accordance with the Regulations Governing Loaning of Funds and Making of Endorsements/Guarantees by Public Companies.
-As of December 31, 2022 and 2021, the Company had not offered any endorsement or guarantee.
+The Group's policy is executed in accordance with the Regulations Governing Loaning of Funds and Making of Endorsements/Guarantees by Public Companies.
+As of December 31, 2022 and 2021, the consolidated company had not offered any endorsement or guarantee.